Consideration (song): Commercial performance

 After the release of Anti, "Consideration" charted on the French Singles Chart at number sixty-three, and on the Swedish Singles Chart at number seventy-two.
 Following the performance at the Brit Awards, the song charted on the UK Singles Chart at number eighty-eight, and on the UK R&B Chart at number eighteen.
-On October 4, 2019, the song was certified Silver by the British Phonographic Industry (BPI) for sales of 200,000.
+On August 15, 2025, the song was certified Gold by the British Phonographic Industry (BPI) for sales of 400,000.
 Following the release of its dance remixes, "Consideration" debuted on the US Dance Club Songs chart.
 The song peaked at number one, becoming Rihanna's thirty-third song to do so, extending her lead as the artist with the second-most number-ones on the chart behind Madonna (50).
-Rihanna also became the first act to achieve eight number-ones from a single album on the Dance Club Songs chart, breaking the record previously held by Katy Perry, who scored seven number-ones from Teenage Dream between 2010–12.
+Rihanna also became the first act to achieve eight number-ones from a single album on the Dance Club Songs chart, breaking the record previously held by Katy Perry, who scored seven number-ones from Teenage Dream between 2010 and 2012.